-During the six months ended July 31, 2021, the Company received \$2,880,000 from the issuance of flow-through shares at a premium to the market price and recognized a deferred premium on flow-through shares of \$880,000.
-During the six months ended July 31, 2021, the Company incurred and renounced eligible expenditures of \$1,751,904.
+During the nine months ended October 31, 2021, the Company received \$2,880,000 from the issuance of flow-through shares at a premium to the market price and recognized a deferred premium on flow-through shares of \$880,000.
+During the nine months ended October 31, 2021, the Company incurred and renounced eligible expenditures of \$2,753,143.
 These expenditures will not be available to the Company for future deduction from taxable income.

-During the year ended January 31, 2021, the Company received \$3,320,000 from the issuance of flow-through shares at a premium to the market price and recognized a deferred premium on flow-through shares of \$960,000.
+During the year ended January 31, 2021, the Company received \$3,320,000 from the issuance of flowthrough shares at a premium to the market price and recognized a deferred premium on flow-through shares of \$960,000.
 During the year ended January 31, 2021, the Company incurred and renounced eligible expenditures of \$2,843,789.
 These expenditures will not be available to the Company for future deduction from taxable income.

 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.
-As at July 31, 2021, the Company has a remaining qualifying expenditure commitment of \$1,604,306 from the proceeds of flow-through shares issued on March 4, 2021.
+As at October 31, 2021, the Company has a remaining qualifying expenditure commitment of \$603,068 from the proceeds of flow-through shares issued on March 4, 2021.
 These funds must be spent on eligible exploration expenditures prior to December 31, 2022.
+Subsequent to the period end, the Company had spent the amount.

-16. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS